ppinedar/epcsd-spring-2023/README_en.md

 ### Basic infrastructure (dockers)

-* Download the code in ZIP format or just clone the <a href="https://github.com/ppinedar/epcsd-spring">epcsd-spring</a> repository in the working folder (_epcsd-spring-main_ if the recommendation has been followed).
+* Download the code in ZIP format or just clone the <a href="https://github.com/ppinedar/epcsd-spring">epcsd-spring</a> repository in the working folder (_epcsd-spring-2023_ if the recommendation has been followed).

 * From the work folder, run the command: